vikingnope/worther/.github/ISSUE_TEMPLATE/chore_report.md

 - [ ] Technical debt reduction
 - [ ] Testing improvement
 - [ ] Build/CI pipeline work
-- [ ] Other maintenance task
+- [ ] Other maintenance tasks

 ### Chore Description
 A clear and concise description of what needs to be done.

 ### Motivation
 Why is this chore necessary?
-What problems will it solve or improvements will it bring?
+What problems will it solve, or what improvements will it bring?

 ### Scope
 - [ ] Frontend